matthias-reis/carda-gatsby/content/articles/2022/12/the-kompressor-experiment-en.md

 title: The Kompressor Experiment
 subTitle: '"The Alternative Music Scene deserves much more Support"'
 seoTitle: The Kompressor Experiment – post-rock interview
 description: Want to know more about the Swiss-based progressive post-music project, The Kompressor Experiment?
 Read my interview!
 excerpt: The Kompressor Experiment is a progressive post-music project from Switzerland.
 I now sat down with them to talk about their current album, "Ebb & Flow", which I guess should appeal especially to fans of bands like The Ocean or Russian Circles.
 image: https://storage.googleapis.com/cardamonchai-media/2022-12-23/the-kompressor-experiment-jpg-imagine-080808_161616_1024_768/640.webp
-copyrigt: The Kompressor Experiment
+copyright: The Kompressor Experiment
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-12-23/the-kompressor-experiment-og-jpg-imagine-080808_131313_1200_628/640.webp
 labels:
   - The Kompressor Experiment